rdekleijn/rdekleijn.github.io/posts/bayes-power/index.md

 ## Minimum sample sizes needed

 ### Bayesian *t*-test
 The analyses below show the minimum number of subjects needed *per condition* as a function of the true effect size in the population.
 This is based on a Bayes factor threshold of 3, a statistical power of 80% (i.e. you have an 80% probability of finding a BF<sub>10</sub> > 3), a noninformative Jeffreys prior placed on the variance of the normal population, and a Cauchy prior (JZS) placed on the standardized effect size with scale \\(\sqrt{2}/2\\).
-Note that these sample sizes are somewhat more conservative than a standard (frequentist) *t*-test.[^5] In the rightmost column you can find the required sample size for a standard (frequentist) *t*-test to reject the null-hypothesis using a desired significance level of .05.
+Note that these sample sizes are somewhat more conservative than a standard (frequentist) *t*-test.[^5] In the rightmost column you can find the required sample size for a standard (frequentist) *t*-test to reject the null hypothesis using a desired significance level of .05.

 | True effect size[^4] | Cohen's *d* | Bayesian sample size | Frequentist sample size |
 | -------------------- | ----------- | -------------------- | ----------------------- |